 Worried about someone?

 You may have a feeling that someone you know isn't OK and may benefit from counselling.
-The person you're worried about may be facing challenges at university, relationship issues or a break-up, difficult family situations, loneliness, depressed mood or anxiety, the death of a loved one, or other situations which are impacting on their personal wellbeing or everyday life.
+The person you're worried about may be facing challenges at university, relationship issues, difficult family situations, loneliness, depressed mood or anxiety, the death of a loved one, or other situations which are impacting on their personal wellbeing or everyday life.
 They may also be distressed or simply not seem like themselves without being able to identify a cause.

 What can you do to support someone who is not OK?

 - Approach the person with your observations and express your care and concern